Home > Blog > Does Hurtful Words Spoken In Anger Not Count?

 Above all, hurt no one, and if anyone abuses you, dont tolerate or suffer in silence - set boundaries and consequence and leave.
 I will write on this in a separate article.

-A) Take a look at my Books and buy whichever interests you =)
+A) Take a look at my Books and buy whichever interests you (thank you for your support, I appreciate you!) =)

 B) Tools & Resources I use to improve my life